South San Francisco aims to provide complete, livable neighborhoods that have convenient access to community amenities, public transit, and services.

 Policy PE-5.7: Support retail businesses and restaurants in adapting to e-commerce needs.

-Action PE-5.7.1: Provide resources and training in online marketing.
+Action 5.7.1: Provide resources and training in online marketing.

 Work with technical assistance partners to provide resources and training to assist retail and restaurant businesses in online marketing and integration of e-commerce operations.